 Mammography: This method of screening is used to detect breast cancer and has been shown to reduce mortality from the disease among women ages 40 to 74.
 Talk to your doctor to find out when you should get a mammogram and how often you should be screened.

 Skin Exams:Faith Regional's Carson Cancer Center hosts an annual skin cancer screening to identify possible cases of melanoma.
-In addition, Faith Regional Physician Services Reconstructive and Aesthetic Surgery offers free skin cancer screenings the third Thursday of every month from 8:00 a.m to Noon.
-Walk-ins only.
+In addition, Faith Regional Physician Services Plastic and Reconstructive Surgery offers free skin cancer screenings on the 1st and 3rd Tuesday of each month and are by appointment only.
+Call 402-844-8167 to schedule a free skin cancer screening today.